Avaiga/taipy-doc/docs/manuals/running_services/index.md

 # Running Taipy services

-Taipy provides you three services: Taipy Gui, Taipy Rest, and Taipy Core.
+Taipy provides you three services: Taipy GUI, Taipy Rest, and Taipy Core.
 You can run Taipy services by calling the method _run()_ from the service instance either `Gui^`, `Rest^`, or `Core^`.
 You can also use `taipy.run()^` to initiate the service.

-For example, you can run the Gui service with the following code:
+For example, you can run the GUI service with the following code:
 ```python
 import taipy as tp